 - The average settlement/verdict (combining the two) in Maryland traffic accident death claims is $500,000.

 The last statistic seems out of place.
-Why does the average value fall to $500,000 when settled cases are thrown in the mix.
+Why does the average value fall to $500,000 when settled cases are thrown into the mix.
 Two reasons:

 - There are many car accident deaths where the insurance policies are not large enough to cover the loss.

 - The cap on pain and suffering damages limits the settlement value of the case to less than the average of what a jury might give.
 Accordingly, if a jury awards $10 million in pain and suffering, for example, that verdict would be reduced to between $680,000 and $2 million, depending on the details of the case and the year of the fatality.

 So, to give you a better idea of the value of a case, we provide below some verdicts and settlements - most handled by our law firm, Miller & Zois - in Maryland wrongful death cases.
-Keep in mind, particularly where there is a fatality, you can't perfectly compare verdicts.
+Keep in mind, especially when there is a fatality, you can't perfectly compare verdicts.
 No two verdicts are alike.
 The results in one case cannot accurately predict the results in another.
 Yes, these settlements and verdicts are helpful to understanding the value of these claims.
 But you need to take these with a pinch - and sometimes a handful - of salt.